imjihuan/fuego/docs/rst_src/index.rst

 ..
-   The following is to hide a warning.
+   The following is to hide warning from Sphinx.
-   FrontPage.rst is included rather than referenced using toctree

 .. toctree::
   :hidden:

-  FrontPage
   Sandbox
   Sandbox2